Talking with Family & Friends

 Many caregivers find it difficult to speak with the person who is sick.
 You and your loved one are in this together, but your experiences and roles are very different.
 For example, the cancer patient may be frustrated that he or she cannot do more.
 And you, the caregiver, may feel stressed and overloaded because you have too much to do.
 You may have negative feelings but not want to burden one another.
 Both of you may be deeply afraid.

-You may also find it hard to speak with family and friends about what you need in the way of help, and/or how you’re feeling.
+You may also find it hard to speak with other family and friends about what you need in the way of help, and/or how you’re feeling.
+There are likely to be conflicts that cause communication issues.
+These should be dealt with when possible.
 You may not feel comfortable talking about your own needs when you’re not the one with cancer.
+Open communication with family and friends is important even if it is hard to share.

 What sort of things do we need to talk about?